 - Tap/click the detent and rotate knob to tune higher/lower in frequency.
 The tuning scale is determined by the underlined digit in the frequency readout of the Frequency Panel. - Tap/click/hold the plus or minus button to move up or down in frequency.
-Hold tunes in the same direction at the rate of 2 steps per second. - Tap/click/ the PTT button to engage the RSS PTT function The PTT button operates in a toggle mode is a toggle.
-Tap/click again to go into receive.
+Hold tunes in the same direction at the rate of 2 steps per second. - Tap/click/ the PTT button to engage the RSS PTT function The PTT button can be configured as a toggle or momentary switch. - L is a frequency lock button.
+Tap to lock the frequency.

 When using the Macro Decimal mode to control external relays, a row of LED lights appears below the Tuning Knob.
-Tap/click a light to turn on an associated relay, tap/clik again to turn it off.
+Tap/click a light to turn on an associated relay, tap/click again to turn it off.
 One slave connection is available for all accounts.
 If you attempt to connect more than one RigPi will show an alert telling which account is already using the slave connection.
 A radio must be connected before relays can be controlled.